Top Vegan Foods Rich in Iron to Incorporate Into Your Meals

 Cashews

-Cashews are a great source of iron and provide other essential minerals too.
-Snacking on cashews or incorporating them into meals adds both a delightful crunch and a nutrient boost to support a well-rounded vegan lifestyle.
+Cashews are another good source of iron and provide other essential minerals too.
+Snacking on cashews or incorporating them into dishes adds flavor, crunch, and a nice nutrient boost to plant-based meals.

 Cashews Iron Content